janinamass/gardening/Scythe2/docs/source/Introduction.rst

 Scythe will perform pairwise global alignments using the Needleman-Wunsch algorithm [NE1970] as implemented in needleall as part of the EMBOSS package [EMB2000].

 Please see the :ref:`tutorial` on how to use Scythe.
+Important! needleall seems to be broken in EMBOSS 6.6.0.0; this is working with needleall from EMBOSS 6.4.0.0.

 ..
 [NEE1970] Needleman, Saul B.; and Wunsch, Christian D. (1970).
 "A general method applicable to the search for similarities in the amino acid sequence of two proteins".
 Journal of Molecular Biology 48 (3): 443–53. doi:10.1016/0022-2836(70)90057-4.
 PMID 5420325.